 - Multiple face detection

 - 3D position estimation

 - Gender classification with confidence estimation

 - Face recognition with matching confidence

 - Facial attributes: eye position and expression

 - Emotion confidences for six basic emotions

-As part of SPRING, in WP4, face perception modules will be developed and therefore will overlap the existing module of the robot.
+As part of SPRING, in WP4, face perception modules will be developed and therefore will replace the existing module of the robot, endowing it with advanced abilities such as mask detection and gaze detection.

 6. Speech Recognition